fractalmandala/brhatNew/src/routes/aryavarta/lore/rakshasa.md

 title: rākṣasa
 tag: cakravartins
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/13scrolls/palimpsest/palim08.webp
+snip: "I reiterate that ancient division, and cast you forever beyond the Sindhu.
+You are Anarya from here on- ignoble to our eyes.
+Dasa, Druhyu, Yadava, Puru- all are the same to me.
+We are Arya and you are not.
+Bharatvarsha is Aryavarta and Aryavarta is Bharatvarsha."
 ---

 > I reiterate that ancient division, and cast you forever beyond the Sindhu.
 You are Anarya from here on- ignoble to our eyes.
 Dasa, Druhyu, Yadava, Puru- all are the same to me.
 We are Arya and you are not.
 Bharatvarsha is Aryavarta and Aryavarta is Bharatvarsha<br><cite>Sudasa Bharata to Shimyu Puru</cite>